Jany26/tree-aut-lib/README.md

 - `graphviz` (2.43.0+)- OS support for DOT language: https://graphviz.org/download/
 - C++14 (for BLIF and DIMACS parsers in `./cpp`)
 - Python 3.12+
-- Python Virtual Environment + installing the dependencies in `abdds/requirements.txt`
+- Python Virtual Environment + installing the dependencies in `requirements.txt`
     - Graphviz Python API for visualization of ABDDs/Tree Automata/UBDAs
     - Pandas, Matplotlib for creating graphs/plots
     - all other items in requirements are for working with Jupyter Notebooks